techLiberty/galaxy-11ty-libdoc/README.md

         View performances
     </a>
 *   **Printable**<br>
     Every page created with LibDoc can be printed.
-Try to print preview this page in PDF!

 ## Configuration